galaxyproject/tools-iuc/docs/tool_and_toolpane_guidelines.md

 ## Help section style

-Help section of the tools vary widely in content.
-However, just like we cannot accept tools without tests we should not be accepting tools with rudimentary tool sections.
+The Help section of tools vary widely in content.
+However, just like we cannot accept tools without tests, we should not be accepting tools with rudimentary tool sections.

 ### Proposed guidelines